githubpartners/microsoft-learn/github/introduction-to-github-copilot/includes/3-enable-github-copilot-for-business-enterprise.md

 By first establishing the policy and then assigning users your enterprise owner can enable GitHub Copilot for Business for the organizations in the enterprise.

+### Enforcing a policy

 Follow these steps to enforce a policy to manage the use of GitHub Copilot for Business.

-- In the enterprise sidebar, click **Policies**.
+1. In the enterprise sidebar, click **Policies**.
-- Under **Policies**, click Copilot.
+2. Under **Policies**, click Copilot.
-- Under Manage organization access to GitHub Copilot, configure the access for your GitHub Copilot subscription.
+3. Under Manage organization access to GitHub Copilot, configure the access for your GitHub Copilot subscription.

-- To disable GitHub Copilot for all organizations in your enterprise, select **Disabled**.
+### Enabling access to GitHub Copilot for all current and future users in your organization

+1. Click your profile photo, then click **Your organizations**
+2. Next to the organization, click **Settings**
+3. In the, Code planning and automation, section of the sidebar, click **Copilot**, and then click **Access**
-- To enable GitHub Copilot for all organizations in your enterprise, both current and future, select **Allow for all organizations**.
+4. Under, User permissions, to enable GitHub Copilot for all users in your organization, select **Allow for all members**
-- To enable GitHub Copilot for specific organizations, select **Allow for specific organizations**.
-- If you selected **Allow for specific organizations**, select the organizations you want to enable GitHub Copilot for.
-Alternatively, you can select the organizations you want to disable GitHub Copilot access for.
-- Click **Set organization permissions** and select **Enable** or **Disable** to grant or deny GitHub Copilot access for the specified organizations.
-- Click **Save changes**.
+5. In the, Confirm seat assignment, dialog confirm that you want to enable GitHub Copilot for all current and future users in your organization, click **Confirm**
+6. To save your changes, click **Save**

+### Enabling access to GitHub Copilot for selected users in your organization

+Start at step 3 from the above enabling steps.

+4. Under, User permissions, to disable GitHub Copilot for select users in your organization, select **Selected teams/users**
+5. In the, Confirm seat assignment, dialog confirm that you want to enable GitHub Copilot for selected teams/users in your organization, click **Confirm**
+6. To save your changes, click **Save**

+### Disabling access to GitHub Copilot for your whole organization

+Start at step 3 from the above enabling steps.

+4. Under the, User permissions, section to disable GitHub Copilot for all users in your organization, select **Disabled**
+5. In the, Confirm seat assignment, dialog confirm that you want to enable GitHub Copilot for selected teams/users in your organization, click **Confirm**
+6. To save your changes, click **Save**

 These steps are also found in:

-- "Enforcing a policy to manage the use of GitHub Copilot for Business in your enterprise” in the GitHub Docs.
+- "Configuring GitHub Copilot settings in your organization” in the GitHub Docs.

 In the next unit, you’ll learn about configuring GitHub Copilot.